Stovakx/Stovakx/README.md

 - 👋 Hi, I’m Robin Palatas
 - 👀 I’m interested in web developing
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently mastering Bootstrap.
+After I want to learn React.
-- 💞️ I’m looking to collaborate on front-end
+- 💞️ I’m looking for junior jobs with HTML, css(Bootstrap), javascript and always with something new.
-- 📫 How to reach me e-mail: Robin.Palatas@gmail.com, discord: Stovak#2041
+- 📫 How to reach me e-mail: Robin.Palatas@gmail.com, discord: Stovak#2041, WhatsApp tel.: +420 776468016

 <!---
 Stovakx/Stovakx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.